For classes designed to teach the theories and techniques in this book go to Self Help Tutorials page.

 Thoughts and emotions are not separate from your body simply because they are not tangible.
 What connects thoughts, emotions and the body is the nervous system which is electrical.
 Your body could not function without the millions of electrical impulses that go to and from your brain all of the time even when asleep.
 You control some of these consciously – picking up a fork, combing your hair etc. Others are unconscious and usually beyond your control, such as your heartbeat and digestion.
 However, even the unconscious electrical impulses can be influenced by your thoughts and emotions.

 Transformational healing requires this electricity, the nervous system (or what I would call your essence or energy) to change – or transform.
 This means that there needs to be a shift from a negative state of illness, or detrimental thinking and feelings, to a more positive state.
 Understanding and accepting the interdependence between the ‘bad’ and ‘good’ aspects of an experience, of yourself and life, is what makes you whole – this is how you heal.
 In other words, painful experiences, ‘mistakes’, personal hang-ups etc., are inherently good as they have something to teach you about life.

 This is THE most important of the Three Points as the meaning of a problem/issue is what allows you to make sense of your experience.
 This can be determined by discovering the lesson or purpose of an issue.
 It is here where transformational healing may occur – finding meaning permits you to see a negative occurrence as a positive.

 Some questions you may ask to determine meaning:

 - What is the purpose of the experience(s)?

 - What is significant about this event for me?

-- Is there something I can do differently next time?
-If so, what?
+- What can I do differently next time?